NrgXnat/xnat_bash_utils/README.md

 save_dir <dir>	write resource dir to XNAT (overwrites existing)

+### Offline Commands
-Offline Commands: The purpose is to enable batch analyses.
+The purpose is to enable batch analyses.
 Each study is loaded into a separate directory and is processed within 'processing context': XNAT subject and experiment label.
 Each study directory can have DICOM, resource dirs, and some configuration files that store context information.
-Workspace is defined as all user-defined variables that should be saved as key-value pairs. set_context <subject> <session>	set current context of subject and session set_context <subject> <session> <context>	set current context when multiple contexts (variable namespaces) per session are allowed. list_contexts	list of subcontexts within current context
+Workspace is defined as all user-defined variables that should be saved as key-value pairs.

+set_context <subject> <session>	set current context of subject and session set_context <subject> <session> <context>	set current context when multiple contexts (variable namespaces) per session are allowed. list_contexts	list of subcontexts within current context